flyteorg/flyte/docs/deployment/configuration/performance.rst

 Another area of slowdown could be the size of the input-output cache that FlytePropeller maintains in-memory.
 This can be configured, while configuring the storage for FlytePropeller.
 Rule of thumb, for FlytePropeller with x memory limit, allocate x/2 to the cache

-Learn: max-streak-length & ResourceVersionCaching
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Kubernetes controllers often use Informer caches, rather than reading data directly from KubeAPI.
-This is to prevent excessive requests to KubeAPI server.
-The caches are eventually consistent, i.e., every write by the controller is eventually replicated to the cache, but there can be time periods, when the cache lags.
-Since FlytePropeller, runs Workflow evaluations as an event loop, which is triggered by any changes to one of the resources that a workflow spawned.
-It is possible that a Workflow will be evaluated, even when the last write has not yet propagated to the Informer cache.
-EtcD also does not allow stale writes, i.e., writes with an object that is older than the object that was written.
-This is maintained using a server side vector-clock - called the resource version.
-Stale writes are writes when the evaluation resulted in a mutation of an object that is older than the object recorded in etcD.
-These stale writes often lead to conflicts and hence increase load on the KubeAPI server and on FlytePropeller as the workers are busy writing stale objects repeatedly.

-To prevent this duplication and redundancy, FlytePropeller employs a trick.
-For every write, it records the last known version number in the database and then tries to wait for the change to propagate to the informer cache.

-If `max-streaks` are enabled then instead of waiting for the informer cache to be refreshed, FlytePropeller uses its own inmemory copy to run multiple rounds as long as mutations occur or the max-streak-length configuration is met.
-This reduces the latency of cache propagation, which can be order of seconds.

 Worst case workflows: Poison Pills & max-parallelism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^